Pooja22singh/VirtualScroll/readme.md

 5. Implementation Considerations:
 User Interaction: Virtual scrolling should not compromise user experience.
 Users should still be able to scroll smoothly, and items should load dynamically as needed without noticeable delays.

-6. Testing and Optimization: Measure performance on different devices and browsers to determine when virtual scrolling becomes necessary.
-Use performance profiling tools to identify bottlenecks and optimize accordingly.
+6. Testing and Optimization:  Performance on different devices needs to be measured and browsers to determine when virtual scrolling becomes necessary.
+Performance profiling tools can help to identify bottlenecks and optimize accordingly.